Wouldn’t it be lovely to network with talented people, bond with your readers, and create content that people look forward to?

 If you’re including someone in a link post, @mention them so they know you’re talking about them!
 They’ll appreciate the publicity and it could be the first step in a great relationship.
 True story: I landed one of my biggest on-retainer clients by linking to her.
 Once.

-4. @mention the writer, not the publication
+4. tag the writer, not the publication

 If you’re linking to a post on a big website (Salon, HuffPo, etc) @mention the writer, rather than the site.
 Most big news sites have hundreds of thousands of followers and they won’t even notice your tweet.
 But if that writer has 500 followers, she’ll totally notice (and appreciate) that you linked to her and introduced her to your followers.

-5. Personalize + individualize your tweets
+5. Personalize + individualize your tags

 a) It shows the people you’re linking to which post you’re talking about